Captive orcas: North Eastern Pacific captures

 Lolita, originally known as Tokitae, was a survivor of the Penn Cove captures.
-She was about four years old at time of capture and is now the second oldest captive orca.
+She was about four years old at time of capture and was the second oldest captive orca at the time of her death in August 2023.
 Lolita is the subject of the documentary Lolita: Slave to Entertainment, released in 2008.
-Various groups still argue that Lolita should be released into the wild.
+Various groups argued that Lolita should be released into the wild.
 Lolita's mother, L-25 (also known as Ocean Sun), is still alive at approximately 90 years old and is the oldest living southern resident orca in the wild.

 Icelandic captures

-When the US Marine Mammal Protection Act of 1972 effectively stopped the capture of Pacific orcas, exhibitors found an area more tolerant of killer whale captures in Iceland.
-Icelandic herring fishermen had traditionally seen Orcas as competitors for their catch, and sale of live killer whales promised a large new source of income.
-48 live Orcas captured in Icelandic waters were exported to marine parks between 1976 and 1988.
-The capture process was based on luring the orcas by dumping leftovers from herring fishing in front of the pod, capturing the Orcas in a purse seine net, selecting desirable animals and hauling them on board in a specially designed frame, then placing them in foam-lined boxes full of seawater.
+When the US Marine Mammal Protection Act of 1972 effectively stopped the capture of Pacific orcas, exhibitors found an area more tolerant of orca captures in Iceland.
+Icelandic herring fishermen had traditionally seen orcas as competitors for their catch, and sale of live orcas promised a large new source of income.
+48 orcas captured in Icelandic waters were exported to marine parks between 1976 and 1988.
+The capture process was based on luring the orcas by dumping leftovers from herring fishing in front of the pod, capturing the orcas in a purse seine net, selecting desirable animals and hauling them on board in a specially designed frame, then placing them in foam-lined boxes full of seawater.
 However, restrictions on US Orca import permits and advances in captive breeding programs meant that the market never became as large as expected.
 Growing concern from conservationists and animal rights activists has caused the Icelandic government to limit the number of orcas that may be captured each year.

 The Icelandic captives included Keiko, caught in 1979 and sold to the Icelandic aquarium in Hafnarfjörður.
 Three years later, he was sold to Marineland of Canada, where he first started performing for the public and developed skin lesions indicative of poor health.
-He was then sold to Reino Aventura (now named Six Flags Mexico), an amusement park in Mexico City, in 1985.
+He was then sold to Reino Aventura (now named Six Flags México), an amusement park in Mexico City, in 1985.
 He was the star of the 1993 movie Free Willy, the publicity from which led to an effort by Warner Brothers Studio to find him a better home.
-Using donations from the studio, Craig McCaw the Oregon Coast Aquarium in Newport, Oregon spent over $7 million to construct facilities to return him to health with the hope of returning him to the wild.
+Using donations from the studio, Craig McCaw from the Oregon Coast Aquarium spent over $7 million to construct facilities to return him to health with the hope of returning him to the wild.
 He was airlifted to his new home in January 1996, where he soon regained weight.
 In September 1998, he was flown to Klettsvik Bay in Vestmannaeyjar in Iceland, and gradually reintroduced to the wild, returning to the open sea on July 11, 2002.
 Keiko died from pneumonia on December 12, 2003, at the age of 27 years.
 He had become lethargic and had a loss of appetite.